overmindstudios/BlenderUpdater/README.md

 ## Usage
 Specify a folder on your system (e.g. `C:\Blender`) where the Blender build will be copied to.
 The tool will not create a new directory by itself, so make sure you create one first.
 Then click on the "Version Check" button to see a list of currently available builds.
 The ones matching your operating system will be highlighted.
 Click on the desired version to download and copy to your specified folder.
-When everything has finished, you'll see a "Start Blender" button to start the new version right away.
+When everything has finished, you'll see a "Run Blender" button to start the new version right away.

 ![Screenshot](https://raw.githubusercontent.com/overmindstudios/BlenderUpdater/master/run_blender.png)